ChrisRoyse/myclaudeflowsetup/README.md

 ### Verify and Initialize Systems

-After adding MCP servers, you need to ensure all systems are properly initialized and working:
+After cloning the repo you need to ensure all systems are properly initialized and working:

 #### Step 1: Ask Claude Code to Setup Core Systems